blampe/dcagdax/README.md

 ```
 ./dcagdax --help
-usage: dcagdax --every=EVERY --usd=USD [<flags>]
+usage: dcagdax --every=EVERY [<flags>]

 Flags:
-  --help         Show context-sensitive help (also try --help-long and --help-man).
+  --help         Show context-sensitive help (also try --help-long and
+                 --help-man).
   --coin=BTC     Which coin you want to buy: BTC, LTC, or ETH (default 'BTC').
   --every=EVERY  How often to make purchases, e.g. 1h, 7d, 3w.
   --usd=USD      How much USD to spend on each purchase.
+If unspecified, the
+                 minimum purchase amount allowed will be used.
   --until=UNTIL  Stop executing trades after this date, e.g. 2017-12-31.
   --trade        Actually execute trades.
   --autofund     Automatically initiate ACH deposits.